 Beery-Buktenica Developmental Test of Visual-Motor Integration (VMI), 6th Edition

 The Beery-Buktenica Developmental Test of Visual-Motor Integration (VMI), 6th Edition measures visual-motor integration in children and adults.
-Backed by decades of research and clinical use, the VMI offers a convenient way to screen for visual-motor deficits that can lead to learning, behavior, and neuropsychological problems.
-While it is used primarily with young children, the VMI can also be administered to adolescents and adults.
-The VMI helps assess the extent to which individuals can integrate their visual and motor abilities.
+Backed by decades of research and clinical use, the Beery VMI offers a convenient way to screen for visual-motor deficits that can lead to learning, behavior, and neuropsychological problems.
+While it is used primarily with young children, the Beery VMI can also be administered to adolescents and adults.
+The Beery VMI helps assess the extent to which individuals can integrate their visual and motor abilities.
 The test presents the examinee with drawings of 24 geometric forms, arranged in developmental sequence, from less to more complex.
 The examinee simply copies these forms in the Test Booklet.
-There are two supplemental tests–the VMI Visual Test and the VMI Motor Test.
-The Visual Test screens visual perceptual skills, and the Motor Test examines manual coordination.
+There are two supplemental tests–the Beery VMI Developmental Test of Visual Perception and the Beery VMI Developmental Test of Motor Coordination.
 The 6th Edition was standardized, in 2010, on a national sample of 1,737 children aged 2 to 18.
 Adult norms, collected in 2006, are based on a sample of 1,021 individuals from 19 to 100 years of age.

 Motor-Free Visual Perception Test, Third Edition (MVPT-3)

-The MVPT-3 assesses an individual’s visual perceptual ability–with no motor involvement needed to make a response.
+The Motor-Free Visual Perception Test, Third Edition (MVPT-3) assesses an individual’s visual perceptual ability–with no motor involvement needed to make a response.
 It is especially useful with those who may have learning, motor, or cognitive disabilities.
-MVPT-3 norms are based on a nationally representative sample.
+Test norms are based on a nationally representative sample.
 The test can be used for screening; diagnosis; or research by occupational therapists when they need a quick, reliable, and valid measure of overall visual perceptual ability in children and adults (ages 4 through 70).
-The MVPT-3 takes approximately 25 minutes to administer and consists of a visual multiple choice in which the individual is shown a line drawing and is then asked to choose the matching drawing from a set of four on the following plate.
+The Motor-Free Visual Perception Test takes approximately 25 minutes to administer and consists of a visual multiple choice in which the individual is shown a line drawing and is then asked to choose the matching drawing from a set of four on the following plate.
 Five categories of visual perception are measured–Spatial Relationship, Visual Closure, Visual Discrimination, Visual Memory, and Figure Ground.